 - Unable to meet responsibilities: If someone is using heroin frequently, they’re likely forgetting about their other responsibilities, like school, work, or relationships.
 If you notice that your friend or loved one is slacking in places where they used to succeed, this could be a sign of drug use.

 - Mental health changes: On top of that, feeling anxious, depressed, or experiencing a change in behavior can also be a sign of drug use, especially if you haven’t noticed these behaviors in them before.
 Drug users might be more irritable and angry, meaning that they tend to argue more when they don’t get what they want.
 This is especially true if you bring up drug use.
 They may try to lie or argue their way out of the situation.

 - Behavioral changes: Lying is also a telltale sign of drug use.
 If you notice that a loved one is lying about where they’re going or how they’re spending their money, it might be time to sit them down and ask if they’re using drugs.

 All of these symptoms, including the physical side effects of drug use, should be all the evidence you need.
 However, it’s important to approach the situation with delicacy and care.

 Physical Side Effects of Heroin Abuse

-Heroin is an opioid synthesized from morphine, a drug used in hospitals to treat extreme pain, especially after surgery or trauma.
-Heroin can be taken as a pill or intravenously.
-This drug causes a lot of physical side effects and can be very dangerous.
+Heroin can cause a lot of physical side effects and can be very dangerous.
 Because it’s primarily sold on the street, drug users might not always know what they’re getting.
 Occasionally, this drug might be laced with fentanyl, an opioid that’s deadly in low doses.